BA Honors in English

 Transfer students may apply upon acceptance to the University.

 Click here to submit the Honors Application Online.
-Fall 2013 application deadline for Juniors is October 15.
+Spring 2014 application deadline for Sophomores is April 12.

 Honors degree breakdown